#1 Ranked Children’s Hospital by U.S. News & World Report

 While all pediatric brain tumors are life-threatening, most children and adolescents with this diagnosis survive into adulthood.
 Many of them face physical, psychological, social and intellectual challenges related to their treatment, and they require ongoing care to help with school and other skills they will use throughout adulthood.

-See the In-Depth section to learn more about pediatric brain tumors, or visit the Dana-Farber/Boston Children’s website to learn about different types of childhood brain tumors we treat.
+Visit the Dana-Farber/Boston Children’s website to learn about different types of childhood brain tumors we treat.

 If your child is cared for at Boston Children’s, he’ll be seen through Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, an integrated pediatric oncology program through Dana-Farber Cancer Institute and Boston Children’s Hospital that provides—in one specialized program—all the services of both a leading cancer center and a pediatric hospital.